 Andrzej Wajda’s The Promised Land, based on the 1898 novel by Władysław Reymont, takes place at the peak of the industrial revolution and proceeds to vilify the crude beginnings of capitalism.
 Introduced into this fierce satire are three young friends, a Pole, a Jew and a German who pool their money together to build a factory in the flourishing Polish city of Lodz, a fiercely competitive centre of textiles construction.
 Friends Karol Borowiecki (Daniel Olbrychski), Max Baum (Andrzej Seweryn) and Moritz Welt (Wojciech Pszoniak) play second fiddle during the 1st hour, during which Wadja focuses in on the shocking identity of the city.
 This is an hour spent depicting the ruling class as a collective whom cannibalise their friends, ostentatiously smother the city’s culture and are arrogantly obsessed with the accumulation of wealth.
-So unruly is this obsession a select few readily dehumanise those beneath them with a routine of extreme victimization and violence the lengths of which are remarkably strong to this day with open parallels to slavery.
+So unruly is this obsession a select few readily dehumanise those beneath them with a routine of extreme victimization and violence the lengths of which draw parallels to slavery.

-The Promised Land talks about the promised land of capitalism with the same brutal touch as one would expect in a biopic dedicated to history’s most despicable and horrid.
-A more basic way of communicating this would be to say that Andrzej Wajda’s The Promised Land is a tough film, a point exacerbated by its nigh on 3 hour run time.
-A film which runs to such excessive ends has to earn its length, and while the film has much to say in its brutally straight-forward vernacular there are numerous scenes that add next to nothing.
-Expressing Lodz’s black heart does not require 179 minutes, a cool 30 minutes could easily be stripped away and there’d be no real difference.
+The Promised Land talks about the promised land of capitalism with the same brutal touch as one would expect in a biopic dedicated to history’s most despicable.
+Andrzej Wajda’s The Promised Land is a tough film, a point exacerbated by its nigh on 3 hour run time.
+A film which runs to such excessive ends has to earn its length, and while the film has much to say there are scenes that add next to nothing.
+Depicting Lodz’s black heart does not require 179 minutes, 30 minutes could easily be stripped away and there’d be no real difference.
 As overly long as (this 2000 cut of) the Promised Land is it’s still a piece of landmark cinema.
 Extras are limited to a long-form interview with the film’s director with an eloquent and masterly curated booklet detailing the films importance in both Polish and Cinema at large.
 Whether the film is a success is a personal matter, of course, but to overlook its unflinchingly nihilistic butting of heads with capitalism would be to overlook something really rather special.